rinaxosman/ir_system/README.md

 ---

 ## 3. How to Run the Program
-(Step-by-step guide to setting up the environment, running the scripts, and obtaining results.)

 ### 3.1 Install Dependencies
 Ensure you have Python 3.8+ installed.
 Then, install all required dependencies: